 a.
 Effect on Protected Species - Less Than Significant With Mitigation.
-Although no special status plant or animal species were observed on the project site during biological surveys, there is the potential for one special status aquatic species (western pond turtle) and two special-status species (white-tailed kite and purple martin) and nesting birds protected by the Migratory Bird Treaty Act to inhabit the project site so mitigation measures for pre-construction surveys are identified below.
+The site is located in a mostly disturbed environment which has been previously graded and is surrounded by urban development.
+Although no special-status plant or animal species have been known to occupy the project site, there is the potential for ground nesting birds to inhabit the project site so a mitigation measure for pre-construction surveys are identified below.